 👆 One of our favorite details is the central visual metaphor we designed: each new referral is visualized as planting a seed.
 When the referral is accepted by the other agency, a plant begins to row.
 And when the referred agency makes contact with the family, a flower blooms.
 It's something that could be a small detail, but the impact is large.

 Of course, family privacy in a service like IRIS is critical; the platform is HIPAA compliant, and user access is tightly controlled by the team at CPPR.
 The clients have put a ton of care and attention into protecting their end-user's privacy.
 We're really proud of this!

-IRIS is in use in six communities today, and the team is piloting with more communities now.
+IRIS is in use in eight communities today, and the team is piloting with more communities now.